LiveIntent/code-examples/bi/README.md

 # Introduction

-This page contains a description of an exercise used for BI positions in LiveIntent.
-The purpose of the exercise is to demonstrate an ability to understand a business problem, work with a dataset related to the business problem and make visualisations that would help a business owner "make decisions".
+This page contains a description of an exercise used for Graph BI positions in LiveIntent.
+The purpose of the exercise is to demonstrate an ability to understand a business problem, work with a dataset related to the business problem and make visualisations that would help a business owner make decisions.

 So let us jump to the exercise.